rudderlabs/rudderstack-helm/README.md

 ## Introduction

-This chart creates a Rudderstack deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+The RudderStack Helm chart creates a Rudderstack deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites

 - Kubectl installed and connected to your kubernetes cluster
 - Helm installed
-- Workspace token from the [dashboard](https://app.rudderlabs.com).
+- Workspace token from the [RudderStack dashboard](https://app.rudderstack.com).
 Set up your account and copy your workspace token from the top of the home page.

 ## Installing the Chart